CRGMBC/credit-risk-classification/Credit_Risk/report-template.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 If you do not recommend any of the models, please justify your reasoning.

+The analysis successfully developed and evaluated a logistic regression model for predicting loan risk based on financial features.

+The model exhibited promising performance, providing a valuable tool for assessing and managing the risk associated with loans.